aloha666/Java2021/FP.md

 400- client side errors
 401- This status code request occurs when **authentication is required** but has failed or not 			been provided.
 404- NOT Found，意味着请求中所引用的文档不存在。
-403- need accout/necessay permission, different from 401, no authentication apply.
+403- need accout/necessay permission, need authorization.
 409-  a request **conflicts with the current state of the resource**.
 This is usually an issue 			with simultaneous updates, or versions, that conflict with one another.
 410- Resource requested is no longer available and will not be available again.
 500- server side error